bradleysigma/tirules/questions.md

 - Does "immediately vote" mean that Riders, QUASH, _Political Secrets_ etc. are skipped?
 - How are "this agenda phase" or "next strategy phase" abilities resolved?
 - _Representative Government_ says players get straight up one vote during the agenda phase.
 Would players get just one vote when resolving _Executive Order_ (during the action phase), should _Representative Government_ be in play?
 - _Executive Order_ doesn't describe the extra votes as "additional votes".
 Pending previous question, can Keleres spend trade goods and resources for more votes when _Representative Government_ is in play.
+- For _Classified Document Leaks_, _Judicial Abolishment_, _Miscount Disclosed_, or _New Constitution_, if the conditions aren't met, does the Keleres player draw a replacement agenda?
+- If so, and the original agenda was drawn from the bottom of the deck, is the replacement agenda drawn from the top or bottom?
+- Similarly, could you speak on how _Miscount Disclosed_ should work after electing a law?
+- Additionally, for _Covert Legislation_, is the hidden agenda drawn from the top or bottom?
+And is it Keleres that reads the agenda and announces the possible outcomes, instead of the player with the speaker token?

 ## The L1Z1X Mindnet